Azure/data-landing-zone/README.md

 # Option 2: GitHub Actions or Azure DevOps Pipelines

-## 1. Prerequisites

-The following prerequisites are required to make this repository work:
-* Azure subscription
-* [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) access to the subscription to be able to create a service principal and add it to the subscription.

-If you don’t have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/en-us/free/).

-## 2. Create repository from a template
+## 1. Create repository from a template

-1. On GitHub, navigate to the [main page of the repository](.).
+1. On GitHub, navigate to the main page of the repository.
 2. Above the file list, click **Use this template**

 <p align="center">